samanmanesh/oop244-project/README.md

 - print: `"Checkout publication from the library"`
 - Search in available publications only
 - If the user selects a publication and confirms to checkout using the prompt: `"Check out publication?"`
-   - read a 5 digit number from the console
+   - read a 5 digit number from the console, if invalid print: `"Invalid membership number, try again: "` and read again
    - set the membership number of the selected publication the integer value.
    - set the changed flag to true
    - print: `"Publication checked out"`